thinkloop/memoizerific/README.md

 ```

 ## Options
-There is one option available: the max number of results to cache.
+There is one option available:

+`limit:` the max number of results to cache.

 ```javascript
 memoizerific(limit)(fn);